timothyb0912/blog/_posts/2021-12-24-Personal-data-science.md

 In addition to immediate and future benefits to our own lives, we can help enable future benefits for other people.
-If we are able to demonstrate useful personal data science projects for those in our families and social circles, then we can make helpful tools and distill useful stories for the public.
+If we are able to execute useful personal data science projects then we may be able to make helpful tools and distill useful stories for our families, our social circles, and the public.

-Finally, on a personal level,
+Finally, on a personal and practical level, if we make everything a data science project, then we gain
-if we make everything a data science project, then
+- immediate calm because these projects are familiar to us;
-- we gain immediate calm
+- immediate clarity,
-  because we have familiarity in running such projects;
+  because we have reasonable, default project starting points;
-- we gain immediate clarity,
+- immediately greater courage from our history of long-term data science success despite adversity;
-  in terms of what to do when as a reasonable starting point; and
+- future analytical benefit from accurately storing and retrieving data as opposed to inaccurately reconstructing memories; and
-- we gain greater courage from our history of long-term success despite adversity in such projects.
+- future analytical benefit from collecting pieces of externalized thought that can be more easily manipulated than they could be in our working memory.

 ## How to get started?